How to maintain a healthy lifestyle during lockdown

 The initial dose should give 70-90% protection from COVID-19 within three weeks of the first dose.
 It's very important to remember that the vaccine takes time to take effect, so you should assume no protection for at least three weeks.
 Importantly, nobody who had one of the current vaccines in trials was ill enough to require hospital admission more than three weeks after their first dose.

 While the initially studies for both the AstraZeneca and Pfizer vaccines involved two doses of vaccine three or four weeks apart, the JCVI, which regulates all vaccines in the UK, has reviewed the data in light of the huge number of COVID-19 cases, admissions and deaths the UK is experiencing.

 They point to data for the AstraZeneca vaccine showing continued protection for study participants whose second vaccine was delayed; to data for the recently approved Moderna vaccine showing over 90% protection for up to three months; and to evidence from other vaccines showing a better immune response if the booster dose is given later.

 In addition, giving the vaccines 12 rather than 3 weeks apart will allow twice as many people to be protected in the short term.
 As a result, all UK vaccines will now be offered up to 12 weeks apart.
-Following evidence that the immune response for the AstraZeneca vaccine being better with longer spacing, the World Health Organisation has recommended that all AstraZeneca vaccines should be given 6-12 weeks apart.
+Following evidence of the immune response for the AstraZeneca vaccine being better with longer spacing, the World Health Organization has recommended that all AstraZeneca vaccines should be given 6-12 weeks apart.